-To prevent water changes from causing temperature swings that hinder a Betta’s desire to eat its food you can:
+To prevent water changes from causing temperature stress that hinders a Betta’s desire to eat you can:

 - Make sure the temperature of the water in the container matches that of the aquarium before a water change.

-What works for me is setting up a small bucket of water and throwing an inexpensive heater inside.
+What works for me is setting up a small, 2 or 3-gallon bucket of water and throwing a tiny, inexpensive heater inside.